camerahub/camerahub/README.md

 ## Configuring CameraHub

-CameraHub requires no additional config to run with default settings.
-However it is **insecure** in this configuration so at least `SECRET_KEY` and
+CameraHub requires almost no additional config to run with default settings.
+However it is insecure in this configuration so at least `SECRET_KEY` and
 `DJANGO_PROD` must be set if you are running in production.

+`SENDGRID_API_KEY` must be provided or CameraHub will not start.

 The following environment variables are supported: